-Code sections 2701-2704 provide rules for valuing certain transfers to family members.
+Sections 2701 through 2704 provide rules for valuing certain transfers to family members.

 Section 2701 deals with the transfer of an interest in a corporation or partnership while retaining certain distribution rights, or a liquidation, put, call, or conversion right.